rkuma183/wilsonmar.github.io/_posts/2016-06-16-image-processing-using-aws-lambda.md

 0. <a href="#Compress">Compress image file</a>
 0. Generate thumbnail
 0. Generate other sizes
+0. <a href="#CloudFront">Store image in AWS CloudFront</a>
-0. Generate HTML in amp-img format
+0. Generate HTML with img sizes in amp-img format for return

    Automate input: